cbunting99/devchat/README.md

 A modern web interface for interacting with Ollama language models, featuring real-time chat capabilities and advanced code handling.

 ## Created Using
-This project was written using VSCode, Roo Code, and includes the VSCode workspace.
+This project was written using VSCode and includes the VSCode workspace.

 ## Features